JRamirez-F/FAST_CLAHE/README.md

 1. Open FIJI with Python mode enabled.
 2. Load one of the scripts in the FIJI script editor.
 3. Run the script.
-4. For Script 2 and 3, specify an output path for saving processed images.
+4. For Fast_CLAHE_III, specify an output path for saving processed images.

 ---